-Love is the new sexy
+Love is the New Sexy

 I remember riding in a friend’s minivan, both of us young moms with kids typically welded to our yoga pants.

 Her husband was gone for the weekend.
-During our foray out from Wet Wipes Land, she chatted via phone with him.
+During our foray from Wet Wipes Land, she chatted via phone with him.
 I don’t remember much about what was said, except that she called him “Love.”
 And there was some cooing involved.

 There is something deeply good, even awe-inspiring and downright appealing, about a spouse who is simply faithful.
 He or she might just love well, without the rose petals and bubble baths.

 My husband hasn’t ever busted out a bottle of champagne or (errantly) dubbed me the most beautiful woman in the world.
 But he does offer a quiet, steady leadership with his life.
 And considering Jesus was quite literally born in a barn, I would say God has a flare for sidling the heroic up alongside the mundane.

 A lot of movies, fantasies, love songs, and books might lead us to think a super-great spouse would always be cooking up ways to make things sizzle, offering to rub our feet, or grab a favorite drink from the coffee shop.

 Maybe your spouse forgets the love note, but wrestles with the kids, fixes dinner, pays the bills, or folds laundry.

 Does your spouse love you and Jesus and your kids?
 Work diligently?

 Affection and romance are gifts.
 Needed desperately at times, yes, but still leaving us beholden to someone else.